 In Haiti, children are displaced from their family for a multitude of reasons.
 The simplest answer: POVERTY.
-We've adapted research-based, community social work models to the 'tet-chaje' of Haiti and employ Haitian social workers to provide culturally competent family services.
-With an incredible amount of walking and determination, we've successfully located a parent, aunt, brother or grandma- 100% of the time.
-Tracing families is our specialty.
+We've adapted a research-based, community social work model to function in congruency to the complexities of Haiti and employ Haitian social workers to provide culturally competent family services.

 Through street outreach and weekly home visits, we work diligently to ensure the children we serve are being cared for.
 Due to cultural norms and lack of education, parents often consider physical abuse an effective form of discipline.
 We meet with parents in their homes for abuse/neglect training and consistent caregiver support.